Searching for the best things to do in Bukittinggi, Sumatra?

 It’s not enough to simply view Sianok Canyon from the Panoramic Park.

-The canyon is around 15 kilometres in length.
 The best way to find the base is to follow the path into the valley from Padi Ecolodge.
-You’re on the right track if you pass by a run-down, spider-ridden toilet shack.
+You’re on the right track if you pass by a rundown, spider webs-ridden toilet shack.

 After five minutes or so, you will reach a suspension bridge hanging over the base of the canyon.
-While the bridge has a great view into the canyon, you can also hike along the river.

 I’ve heard mixed reviews of the hike.
 Some say that the views are better from the top of the canyon and disappointing from within the canyon.

-Others say they loved the trek, which goes through a small section of jungle, up and down the canyon’s sides, and alongside the river, before passing through a small village.
+Others say that they loved the trek, which goes through a small section of jungle, up and down the canyon’s sides, and alongside the river, before passing through a small village.

 The route will vary depending upon your guide, so maybe that’s why there are so many mixed reviews.